Tntpot/http-418/src/content/blog/git-worktree.md

 ---
 Worktrees are one of my favourite `git` features, and something I think is widely underused.

-An absolute dream for multitaskers (or those like myself who try & fail to do so) — worktrees can be used to quickly & easily have multiple branches or versions of code on your machine at one time, side-by-side.
+An absolute dream for multitaskers (or, like myself, those who try & fail to do so) — worktrees can be used to quickly & easily have multiple branches or versions of code on your machine at one time, side-by-side.